EGWeeks/AMAPDFtoJSONParser/README.md

 ### Short Description

 The Node.js app is downloading all the lap time PDFs then parsing them to JSON.
-Some reading and writing to the drive in the middle.
+Some reading and writing in the middle.
 Then the last step is sending the JSON up to the hosted database connected to the [Pro Motocross API](http://promotocrossapi.com).
 This is one of the unique processes of the parser app.
 Instead of using a driver to connect to my hosted database I am use Node's core module Child Process to execute some shell files.
 For no particular purpose other than to test out child process, which is awesome.

 ###The beauty of promises